Schedule Configuration

 schedule-lock-wait

-Sets the amount of time to wait for a resticprofile and restic lock to become available.
-Is only used when schedule-lock-mode is unset or default.
+Sets the wait time for a resticprofile and restic lock to become available.
+Used only when schedule-lock-mode is unset or default.

 schedule-log